Wealthronic · Independent personal-finance journalism

 3. You buy the option back early.
 Either to lock in part of the premium when the stock moves favorably, or to escape an assignment that is about to happen.

-Three underlying positions, all in my taxable brokerage.
-All I had held for at least three years, all with low cost basis, all that I would not want to be forced to sell because of the capital-gains tax implication.
+Consider three underlying positions in a taxable brokerage, each held for at least three years, each with a low cost basis the holder would not want to be forced to sell because of the capital-gains tax implication.

 PositionPremiums collected% of position value